The University of Portsmouth will collect your personal data to enable us to keep in contact with you as an alumnus.

 How does the University check this is followed?

-Alumni are given information about the use(s) that will be made of their personal data either when they are sent a Graduation booklet at the end of their studies or when they are sent information about the work of the University’s Alumni and Advancement Team.
-Part of this information is a reference – and a link to – this Statement.
+Alumni are given information about the use(s) that will be made of their personal data either when they are sent their welcome email from the alumni community at the end of their studies or when the University, through the Alumni & Advancement team, reach out to engage them.
+Links to this information are also provided via the graduate and alumni pages of the University website, including a link to this Statement.

 Occasional queries about personal data from students and alumni suggest that this information is known about and read.